 I often fly Cathay Pacific Business Class between Hong Kong and Vancouver on the Boeing 777-300 ER.
-This version of the Boeing 777-300 aircraft consists of three cabins – Business with 40 flat bed seats, Premium Economy with 32 recliner seats, and Economy with 268 standard seats.
-Discover why I’m a repeat customer in Cathay Pacific Business Class.
+There are a few versions of the Boeing 777 aircraft on this route.
+This flight offered three classes of service —Business with 40 flatbed seats, Premium Economy with 32 recliner seats, and Economy with 268 standard seats.
+I’ve also flown on this route in a Boeing 777 with four cabins—First, Business, Premium, and Economy Class.
+Discover what it’s like to fly in Cathay Pacific Business Class.

 Cathay Pacific Business Class Cabin and Seats